dEAduction/dEAduction/CONTRIBUTING_V2.md

 # Resources

-*Note: feel free to suggest new resources*.
+> Feel free to suggest new resources*.

 ## For Python (version 3)